Exploration vs. Fixation: Scaffolding Divergent and Convergent Thinking for Human-AI Co-Creation with Generative Models: Problem Analysis and Design Goals

-Second, once users decide to refine an initial output, they frequently struggle to communicate nuanced changes to generative models and often become fixated on a single or a few refined outputs~\cite{DBLP:conf/chi/Zamfirescu-Pereira23,DBLP:conf/chi/SubramonyamPPAS24,DBLP:conf/nips/YuZHF024,DBLP:conf/chi/WangHS0024}.
-There is a gap between the mental vision users have and the prompts they are able to write, often referred to as the ``gulf of envisioning''~\cite{DBLP:conf/chi/Zamfirescu-Pereira23,DBLP:conf/chi/SubramonyamPPAS24}.
+\looseness-1Second, once users decide to refine an initial output, they frequently struggle to communicate nuanced changes to generative models and often become fixated on a single or a few refined outputs~\cite{DBLP:conf/chi/Zamfirescu-Pereira23,DBLP:conf/chi/SubramonyamPPAS24,DBLP:conf/nips/YuZHF024,DBLP:conf/chi/WangHS0024}.
+There is a gap between the mental vision users have and the prompts they are able to write (i.e., the ``gulf of envisioning''~\cite{DBLP:conf/chi/Zamfirescu-Pereira23,DBLP:conf/chi/SubramonyamPPAS24}).
 Users typically only recognize what feels wrong or what they wish to adjust after seeing the output, yet they cannot easily translate these intentions into concrete textual instructions that the model can interpret reliably.
-For instance, a user may ask the model to ``make the image feel more lively'' for a street scene.
-The model may interpret this by adding bright saturated colors, and the user only realizes that this is not what they intended after seeing the result, pushing them into a trial-and-error prompting loop.
-Moreover, users can also fixate on the model's initial ``good enough'' refinement results.
-For example, the model may interpret ``make the image feel more lively'' by changing time of day, and the user feels this is roughly correct and accepts it.
-However, other possibilities, such as adding small groups of people or adjusting the lighting, may remain unexplored.
+For instance, a user may want the model to ``make the image feel more lively'' for a street scene.
+The model may execute this by adding bright saturated colors, and the user only realizes this is not what they intended after seeing the result, pushing them into a trial-and-error prompting loop.
+Moreover, users can also fixate on the model's initial refinement results.
+For example, the model may execute the prompt ``make the image feel more lively'' by changing the time of day, and the user feels this is roughly correct and accepts it.
+However, other possibilities, such as adding small groups of people, may remain unexplored.
 As a result, users may end up refining through local edits, reinforcing design fixation and leading to suboptimal convergence.